jinhonav/Sentinel-1-SAR-Ship-Detection-and-Classification/README.md

 Detected ships: 79
 ```

 The Ulsan result shows ship detections distributed around the industrial port area and offshore anchorage zones.
-Compared with Busan and Gwangyang, the Ulsan classification result includes Cargo, Tanker, and Other Type predictions.
+YOLO successfully detected the majority of ships in the scene; however, a small number of ships located in areas with strong SAR backscatter were not detected because the intense background scattering reduced the contrast between the ships and their surrounding environment.
+Unlike the Busan and Gwangyang results, the ResNet classifier identified several ships as Tanker, which is consistent with Ulsan's role as the largest liquid cargo handling port in South Korea and supports the plausibility of the classification results.

 ---